If you install Windows 10 and after you will install Updates. Default apps will be installed automatic.

 # Get package name

-$PackageName = Get-AppxPackage | Where-Object {$_.Name -eq $App}# Check if package exist
+$PackageName = Get-AppxPackage | Where-Object {$_.Name -eq $App}

 if ($PackageName -ne $null)